 Further east and north is the Williamsburg Bridge.
 This bridge looks to the untrained eye rather similar to the Manhattan Bridge.
-Opened six years earlier, in 1903, it is also an all-metal suspension bridge, appearing nowadays to be functional and unremarkable.
+Opened six years earlier, in 1903, it is also an all-metal suspension bridge, appearing nowadays to be plain and utilitarian.
 In my opinion, however, this bridge is one of the lesser-known treasures of NYC.
 Like the Brooklyn Bridge, it has a central walkway that gives a nice view of the city (though, admittedly, the view from this bridge is obscured by a thick metallic cage that encloses the walkway).
-If the bridge is less picturesque, it compensates by far less crowded than the Brooklyn Bridge.
+If the bridge is less picturesque, it compensates by being far less crowded than the Brooklyn Bridge.
 Both times I walked across, the span was nearly empty.
 The visitor can also observe the subway (lines J, M, and Z) passing underneath the platform, causing a pleasant ruckus and rumbling.
 I even observed some love-locks on the bridge.

 I will end this post by mentioning one bridge that I have personally never seen.
 The Verrazzano-Narrows Bridge is the longest and largest bridge in NYC, and was also the longest in the world for nearly twenty years (1964 – 81).
 (The Williamsburg Bridge and the George Washington have both held that distinction as well.)
 The enormous bridge was built under the auspices of Robert Moses as a way of connecting Brooklyn with Staten Island, and named in honor of the first known European explorer to enter New York Harbor, Giovanni da Verrazzano.
-Strangely, however, Moses forgot to look up the spelling of that explorer’s name, officially naming the bridge called the “Verrazano-Narrows.”
+Strangely, however, Moses forgot to look up the spelling of that explorer’s name, officially naming the bridge called the “Verrazano-Narrows” (with one z).
 It was not until 2018, fifty-eight years after its opening, that the name was finally corrected.
 Now Giovanni can rest in peace.